dzackgarza/Notes/Obsidian/zettelkasten/framed.md

 aliases: ["framing", "parallelizable"]
 ---

+> Recommendations from Akram: Milnor-Stasheff p.148 12-b and Section 12

 - Parallelizable/framed: a trivialization of the tangent bundle.
 	- Alternatively, the principal frame bundle has a smooth global section